 In Scotland the National Performance Framework (NPF) focuses on the success of a country as being beyond GDP by establishing accountability for population wellbeing and inclusive growth.
 It provides a comprehensive platform for celebrating the impact of social housing extending across the life course and reaching into many aspects of tenants’ everyday lives.
 For social housing providers to demonstrate their impact for tenants, they must seek to measure their social value.
 However, this is coupled with housing associations facing increasingly challenging financial circumstances.
 They must balance the impact of Covid-19 for tenants with long term financial sustainability.
 Demonstrating impact is more important than ever, but evidencing prevention of poor health outcomes is remarkably difficult.

-This report details four case studies demonstrating the breadth of activities delivered by housing associations and how their work, for example on employability, money advice and tackling social isolation, contributes to inclusive growth and wellbeing for Scotland.
-These case studies showcase how social housing providers can demonstrate their impact and their role as community anchor organisations which must be central to addressing structural drivers of health inequality and our social and economic recovery from Covid-19.
+This report details four case studies.
+They demonstrate the breadth of activities delivered by housing associations and how their work contributes to inclusive growth and wellbeing for Scotland.
+This includes work on, for example employability, money advice and tackling social isolation.
+These case studies showcase how social housing providers can demonstrate their impact and their role as community anchor organisations.
+This must be central to addressing structural drivers of health inequality and our social and economic recovery from Covid-19.

 This learning supports the role of social housing providers in contributing to tackling inequalities.
-Building on this, we would welcome opportunities to continue to share learning from across Europe to strengthen our understanding of how social housing can help us create a fairer, healthier society for everyone.
+Building on this, we would welcome opportunities to continue to share learning from across Europe.
+This will strengthen our understanding of how social housing can help us create a fairer, healthier society for everyone.